Friends of Aireville Park are working with Craven District Council (CDC) to improve the park’s facilities.

 - We want to foster community ownership through the creation of an accessible facility that is free for all, close to where people live and is available all year round.

-Now the challenge begins with fundraising so we can continue to turn Aireville Park in to the community facility that Skipton needs and deserves!
+Now the challenge begins with fundraising so we can turn Aireville Park in to the community facility that Skipton needs and deserves!